KelTRM/XtremeAutoClicker/README.md

 ```

 # Plans
-Not much for plans are availible, but I do have some
+Not much for plans are available, but I do have some

 - Closing into the background while not getting the CPS
 - Replacing the starting and stopping messages with notifications